lucagiommoni/bigdata/README.md

     * [verison 2](#ex5v2) : use of **combiner**

+  * [Exercise 6](#ex6) : Min and Max without custom type

 # Word Count Problem

 ## Exercise 2 <a name="ex2"></a>

+Number of occurences of each word appearing in the input file

 ### INPUT
 Unstructured textual file